csainty/Veil/Src/Veil.Handlebars/README.md

 The Handlebars parser is registered under the keys `handlebars` and `haml`.

+You can experiment with the syntax online - [http://tryveil.azurewebsites.net](http://tryveil.azurewebsites.net)

 ### Syntax
 Expressions in Handlebars are wrapped in {{ and }}.